Andrewchistyakov/flashcards_lyc/README.md

 It is an analog of famous Quizlet app, but in CLI.

-It has features like study mode, adding/deleting flashcards, adding tags to them, viewing stats, importing/exporting sets of cards etc.
+Fcard has features like study mode, adding/deleting flashcards, adding tags to them, viewing stats, importing/exporting sets of cards etc.

 On review, cards are shuffled in a random order.